Are you an IBC first-timer? Do you know how to prepare for an IBC Show in order to make the most of your time in Amsterdam?

 Wondering how to approach people?
 Ask people their opinion on the show.
 People love to talk about themselves and give their opinion, so, you can just ask for their tips and views like “What’s the coolest thing you’ve seen so far?” or “What booth would you recommend paying a visit to?”.
 We can guarantee it works as a perfect conversation starter.

-Broadpeak’s booth 2019
+Broadpeak’s booth 2023

 2. Get even more social – Join the conversation on social media.

-Social media is the way today to see and be seen.
-Take part in trending talks using the IBC hashtags like #IBCShow or #IBC2023, and don’t forget to mention your company.
 Use the social media search engine to find companies and people.
-If you have the LinkedIn App on your phone, you can go to “my network” and scroll until you find the suggestions based on your geographical location, that is, the app will recommend connections that are at the IBC show too.
+If you have the LinkedIn App on your phone, you can go to “my network” and scroll until you find the suggestions based on your geographical location, change your location and that is, the app will recommend connections that are at the IBC show too.

-1. Book Meetings in Advance.
+1. Book meetings in advance.

 Research the exhibitors and companies attending IBC to familiarize yourself with their products and services.
 Make a list of what you want to see.
 You can find all this information on their website and social media channels.
 Then book a meeting in advance.
 This is your chance to be 1to1 with the technical & sales teams to discuss your own use case over a demo.
 For example, if you are an OTT service provider, looking to launch a FAST channel, a content provider looking for the best ways to monetize your content, or you are a broadcaster wondering how to secure a smoother cloud migration, you should book a meeting with Broadpeak now!
 This will help you save time and focus on the areas that align with your interests and goals.
 And by securing a meeting ahead of the show, you know you won’t have to wait to meet with the exhibitors as sometimes stands get really busy!, after all, people who have scheduled appointments will always be given priority over those who arrive without a booking.